jetpacapp/DeepBeliefSDK/README.md

 ### Can I train my own networks?

-There aren't any standard formats for sharing large neural networks unfortunately, so there's no way to import other CNNs into the app.
+There aren't any standard formats for sharing large neural networks unfortunately, so there's no easy way to import other CNNs into the app.
 The [custom training](https://github.com/jetpacapp/DeepBeliefSDK/wiki/How-to-recognize-custom-objects) should help you apply the included pre-trained network to your own problems to a large extent though.

 ## More Information